cheind/py-motmetrics/README.md

 When multiple sequences are supplied, `OVERALL` follows TrackEval's combination rules: detection counts are summed for DetA, AssA is weighted by detections, and HOTA is recomputed as `sqrt(DetA * AssA)` at each alpha before the final threshold average.
 This avoids incorrectly averaging per-sequence HOTA values.

 `compute_many` accepts `n_jobs` for parallel metric aggregation across independent sequences.
-Its default is `1`; use a larger value when evaluating multiple sequences.
+By default, it uses `min(number_of_sequences, max(1, (os.cpu_count() or 1) - 2))` workers.
+Pass
+`n_jobs=1` to force serial execution or another positive integer to choose the worker count explicitly.

 The CI pipeline also runs py-motmetrics and TrackEval 1.3.0 over the bundled `TUD-Campus` and `TUD-Stadtmitte` sequences.
 It checks per-sequence and combined HOTA, CLEAR, and Identity results, including all standard HOTA alpha thresholds.
 The job prints both implementations' values and their maximum absolute difference to the log and GitHub job summary.
-It fails if any difference exceeds `1e-6`.
+It also reports individual and median execution times from three warmed runs.
+Metric parity fails if any difference exceeds `1e-6`;
+the timing comparison is informational.
 To run this comparison locally:

 ```bash